dizzymacho/blog/_posts/2018-10-11-back-on-the-wagon.markdown

 I heard some of you boys need a winner.
 Now I know I’ve been laying low, but Skaggs called me this morning and wanted me to share a hot skillet of cornbread.

-It’s gonna be a not so “Hotty Toddy” Saturday morning for the rebels as they face off against a 3 loss South Carolina team straight of a close win against UT.
+It’s gonna be a not so “Hotty Toddy” Saturday morning for the rebels as they face off against a 3 loss South Carolina team straight off a close win against UT.

 Get South Carolina now for a Pk